Kronan (ship)

-The loss of Kronan was a hard blow for Sweden during the Scanian War.
+The loss of Kronan was a heavy blow for Sweden during the Scanian War.
 Besides being the largest and most heavily armed ship in the Swedish Navy, she had been an important status symbol for the monarchy of the young Charles XI.
 Along with Kronan, the navy lost a sizeable proportion of its best manpower, acting supreme commander Lorentz Creutz, numerous high-ranking fleet officers, and the chief of the navy medical staff.
 A commission was set up to investigate whether any individuals could be held responsible for the defeat at the Battle of Öland and other major defeats during the war.

 Most of the guns that sank with Kronan were salvaged in the 1680s, but eventually the wreck fell into obscurity.
 Its exact position was rediscovered in 1980 by the amateur researcher Anders Franzén, who had also located the 17th-century warship Vasa in the 1950s.
 Yearly diving operations have since surveyed and excavated the wreck site and salvaged artifacts, and Kronan has become the most widely publicized shipwreck in the Baltic after Vasa.
 More than 30,000 artifacts have been recovered, and many have been conserved and put on permanent public display at the Kalmar County Museum in Kalmar.
 The museum is responsible for the maritime archaeological operations and the permanent exhibitions on Kronan.